-The Guggenheim Lab is home to the Graduate Aerospace Laboratories of the California Institute of Technology (GALCIT), which played a vital role in the development of California's aerospace industry.
-Guggenheim also houses wind tunnels that have been used to test military and commercial aircraft, bicycles, windmills, and more.
-The aircraft carvings flanking Guggenheim's doors represent two Douglas World Cruiser seaplanes that flew around the world.
+The Guggenheim Lab is home to the Graduate Aerospace Laboratories at Caltech (GALCIT), which played a vital role in the development of California's aerospace industry.
+Guggenheim also houses wind tunnels that have been used to test military and commercial aircraft as well as everything from bicycles to windmills.
+The aircraft carvings flanking Guggenheim's doors represent two Douglas World Cruiser seaplanes that successfully flew around the world.

 Behind Guggenheim is the Kármán Laboratory of Fluid Mechanics and Jet Propulsion, where scientists and engineers at the Center for Autonomous Systems and Technologies (CAST) collaborate to develop the hardware and artificial intelligence that will drive autonomous systems for exploration, medicine, and everyday life.
-Examples of their pioneering work include prosthetic legs that use machine learning, as well as prototypes of flying, self-driven ambulances.
+Examples of their pioneering work include prosthetic legs that use machine learning and prototypes of flying, self-driven ambulances.

 The Kármán Laboratory's namesake, physicist and aerospace engineer Theodore von Kármán, headed a group of researchers whose experiments led to the creation of the Jet Propulsion Laboratory, a worldleading center for robotic exploration of the solar system that Caltech manages on behalf of NASA.

-Proceeding east, you will reach a path known as the Olive Walk, which was designed by landscape architect Florence Yoch, who also designed some of Hollywood's most famous movie sets.
+Proceeding east you'll reach a path known as the Olive Walk, designed by landscape architect Florence Yoch, who designed some of Hollywood's most famous movie sets.
 On the south side of the Olive Walk sit: